 Historically, the ATO has been more inclined to pursue debts during times of budget deficit and now, with the recent changes to the budget showing lower government receipts, is one of those times with the ATO clearly being under more pressure to increase revenue by collecting more debts and ensuring compliance.

 Finance services are seeing evidence of the ATO’s more aggressive collection activities through the use of calls and letters demanding payment.
-Further, are also seeing the tax office issuing written warnings that director may be held personally liable for unpaid PAYG and unpaid superannuation where BAS’ are not lodged within 3 months of the due date.
+Further, are also seeing the tax office issuing written warnings that the director may be held personally liable for unpaid PAYG and unpaid superannuation where BAS’ is not lodged within 3 months of the due date.

 If you receive a letter or call from the ATO regarding a tax debt, we advise you to proceed with extreme caution.